swkkd/gowebapi/docs/AnalysisApi.md

 # **AnalysisCreateSecurityEntry**
-> AnalysisCreateSecurityEntry(ctx, webId, securityEntry, optional)
+> AnalysisCreateSecurityEntry(a.client.ctx, webId, securityEntry, optional)
 Create a security entry owned by the analysis.

 ### Required Parameters